 When you’re done the screens should be screen-colored, without gunk or ink residue.
 Dunk and swish the printhead one more time, this time using half distilled water and half alcohol but no ammonia.

 Dry the printhead on paper towels.
 If you’re in a hurry put it in the oven with it set to 120 degrees F for a half hour, or dry gently with a hair dryer.
 If you’re not in a hurry let it air-dry overnight.
 When you’re done you should be confident the printhead is dry inside and out.
 If you heated it, let it cool before reinstalling it.

 Put the printhead back in the same way you took it out.
 Start with the contacts up and the ink intake ports down, with the bottom of the printhead going in first.
 If you do it that way it will just drop in once you get it aligned right.
 Close the latch to secure the printhead.

 Put the ink cartridges back in (in the right slots!)
 I would replace any that don’t have a decent amount of liquid ink in them.
 Close up the printer (don’t forget that bottom cover) and plug it back in.

 Turn it on.
 It will complain about being unplugged while on, which is OK.
 Run a deep cleaning, then run a nozzle check.

 If everything went well, the nozzle check will be perfect.
 If not, run some more cleanings.

 If this procedure doesn’t fix your printer, well, you’re no worse off than when you started.
-Be sure to troubleshoot any error codes before giving up; you might have the cartridge in wrong or something else might be wrong that’s fixable.
+Be sure to Google any error codes before giving up; you might have the cartridge in wrong or something else might be wrong that’s fixable.